Igor Ansoff: Career

 Seeking a broader perspective, he received a Master's degree in Modern Physics.
 World War II intervened, and in 1946 he went to Brown University to get a Doctoral degree in Applied Mathematics.
 His formal education was completed in 1948 when he was 30 years old.
-He was married the day after defending his dissertation to his wife Skip, and then traveled to Santa Monica, California, where he joined UCLA in the Senior Executive Program.
+He was married the day after defending his dissertation to his wife Dorothy, also known as Skip, and then traveled to Santa Monica, California, where he joined UCLA in the Senior Executive Program.

 During World War II, he was a member of the U.S. Naval Reserve, and served as a Liaison with the Russian Navy and as an instructor in physics at the U.S. Naval Academy.

 In California, he was offered a job in the Mathematics Department of the RAND Corporation.
 Moving laterally within RAND, Igor become a Project Manager in the large-scale project activity focused on making recommendations to the U.S. Air Force on technology and weapon systems acquisition.
 His second major study at RAND addressed the vulnerability of NATO Air Forces.
 The inclusion of "soft metrics" was treated with disdain by RAND and the airforce, and Igor learned his first lesson in organizational myopia, which was to become one of his primary concerns some 20 years later.

 In 1957 Igor left RAND to join the Corporate Planning Department of the Lockheed Aircraft Corporation.
 At Lockheed he became Vice President of Planning and Director of Diversification.
 His experience at Lockheed focused his attention and trained him to deal with the problem of managing organizations in the face of environmental discontinuities which became the central focus of his attention during the following 30 years.